 Iron Maiden had conquered the world.
 The 1980s were their decade, like the 1970s had been Led Zeppelin’s decade.
 From 1984 through 1988 Maiden were the biggest metal band on the planet in terms of popularity, and could hardly be faulted for their innovation either.

 Following a year off in 1989, at the end of which the Maiden England concert video was released, Iron Maiden reconvened at the dawn of a new decade.
 The 1990s would bring multiple changes and struggles to the band, and their claim to the metal throne would be challenged and ultimately succeeded by Metallica.

 The first change occurred when guitarist Adrian Smith, who had recently released his first solo album with the band ASAP, became disillusioned and was pushed to leave Maiden.
 The source of Smith’s frustration was partially the musical direction that Steve Harris and Bruce Dickinson championed for the new project: A stripped-down, back-to-basics approach, reminiscent of the Killers (1981) album.

 But there is no disguising the fact that the band also deliver material here that is well below the high-water mark of the previous record.
 First single Holy Smoke and the compulsory album epic Mother Russia are among the weakest tracks that Maiden had ever committed to tape at that point, and Hooks In You (co-written by Smith and Dickinson) isn’t much better.

 No Prayer For The Dying also features the weakest title track since the dawn of Maiden’s classic era.
 Which doesn’t mean it’s a bad song, just average.
-Actually, Dickinson went on record upon the album’s release in 1990 to claim that it was one of the best “quiet-beginning” type of songs he had done with the band.
+Actually, Dickinson went on record upon the album’s release in 1990 to claim that it was one of the best quiet-beginning type of songs he had done with the band.
 Take that, Hallowed Be Thy Name, Children Of The Damned, Revelations, and Infinite Dreams!
-This kind of statement certainly highlights the dedication to the project that drove the band at the time, but in retrospect it seems overstated.
+This kind of statement certainly highlights the enthusiasm for the project that drove the band at the time, but in retrospect it seems overstated and slightly absurd.